-- The language of instruction of the programme is English, due to the international character of the course. - 2.
-It is possible that a semester may be offered in a language other than the programme's language of instruction.
-If a different language is used, this will be mentioned in the semester guide of the semester in question (also see the Foreign Languages Code of Conduct, Student Charter part 1).
+- 1. The language of instruction of the programme is English, due to the international nature of the programme, and the European job market the program focusses on. - 2.
+It is possible that a unit of study may be offered in a language other than the programme's language of instruction.
+If a different language is used, this will be mentioned in the module description of the unit of study in question (also see the Foreign Languages Code of Conduct, Student Charter part 1).